1311523821/skilltree05/README.md

 # PoE 2 Passive Tree Viewer

 Single-file HTML viewer for the Path of Exile 2 passive skill tree (v0.5.0).
-You can use the online version of my project too (thanks to whoever made that) : https://natwarth.github.io/poe2-skilltree/

 ## Usage

 Open `poe2-passive-tree.html` in any modern browser.
 Everything is embedded — no server, no install.